 Many people can take decent photographs.
 Few photographers understand how to edit, sequence, and present their work.
 These skills, taught by pioneering photo editor James Estrin of The New York Times, will enable you to be better visual storytellers and help you distinguish yourself from other photographers.
+Joining Estrin will be Brent Lewis, Business Photo Editor of The New York Times, and Elizabeth Krist, former Photo Editor at National Geographic.

 In this intensive week-long workshop, you will learn how to edit and sequence photo essays and long-term projects.
 We will cover story structure and photo editing for presentation in magazines, books, exhibitions, or on the web.
 The workshop will also focus on how to market yourself and your stories.